 Vietnamese coffee is made with dark-roast Robusta coffee beans, brewed slowly over condensed milk.
 It’s strong, sweet, and delicious.
 So it’s no wonder that Vietnamese coffee is such a popular morning drink in the Southeast Asian country.

 In addition, Vietnamese coffee has a high caffeine content due to the type of beans used.
-Most of the coffee we see and drink in America is made from Arabica beans.
+Most of the coffee I see and drink in America is made from Arabica beans.
 Robusta beans have twice as much caffeine as Arabica beans and a richer flavor.

 Roasting Coffee Beans